-The game starts as all Elite games do by setting you into the open world with 100 credits and a lightly armed cargo ship (the Cobra Mk III in this instance).
+The game starts as all Elite games do by setting the player into the open world with 100 credits and a lightly-armed cargo ship (the Cobra Mk III in this instance).
 The main thrust of the game is to simply earn credits through trading goods between different space stations and making a profit by taking advantage of the variable prices of different products between systems.
-This was not the only method by which you could earn credits however. and Elite was revolutionary in that it allowed you free choice in which role/roles you entered into during gameplay.
-Ships encountered could be destroyed and plundered, military missions could be taken up, asteroids could be mined for resources and lucrative bounty hunting contracts were available.
-You were never tied into a career and could jump between jobs at any point.
-Beyond this there was no overarching story or even back story with the aim of the game being simply to explore and earn credits.
+This is not the only method by which the player can earn credits, however, and Elite was revolutionary at the time in that it allows the player free choice in which role/roles they enter into during gameplay.
+Ships encountered can be destroyed and plundered, military missions can be taken up, asteroids can be mined for resources and lucrative bounty hunting contracts are available.
+The player is never tied into a career and can jump between jobs at any point.
+Beyond this there is no overarching story or even backstory with the aim of the game being simply to explore and earn credits.

-The notion of an open world game at the time was unheard of.
+The notion of an open-world game at the time was unheard of.
 With eight galaxies and 256 planets in each galaxy the game had to be procedurally generated to due to the limitations of the 8-bit computers of the time (the entire game fits into 22KB of memory on the BBC Micro, for example).
 As such each galaxy, whilst being unique to each player, will all have planets with a pre-determined composition.
-The issue with creating the galaxies by this method is that it would occasionally lead to galaxies being in positions where upon reaching them, the hyperspace drive would not be powerful enough to transport the player out again, which in essence broke the game.
-Planets varied in terms of safety with some entirely safe and others more prone to attack by the games primary antagonists, the Thargoids (whose home world was highly dangerous) and pirates who would intercept you in more lawless territories.
-Technical limitations ensured that one could not land on planets, with every planet having a space station orbiting with which you could dock but not explore.
+The issue with creating the galaxies by this method is that it would occasionally lead to galaxies being in positions whereupon reaching them, the hyperspace drive would not be powerful enough to transport the player out again, which in essence broke the game.

 - It was possible to come across a product named 'Tribbles' when visiting space stations.
-If you decide to buy it and then undock into open space again, after a short time of flying, small light-coloured blobs will start to appear on your screen.
+If the player decides to buy it and then undock into open space again, after a short time of flying, small light-colored blobs will start to appear on the screen.
 After a while the whole screen will be completely filled with these blobs making it completely impossible to fly.
 This is a reference to the Star Trek (the original series) episode called "The Trouble with Tribbles", where small furry animals get into a space station and start breeding at a phenomenal rate until they completely infest it.
 This is only available in the Commodore 64 version.

-- In certain versions when docking the Blue Danube Waltz is played as a nod to 2001: A Space Odyssey.
+- In certain versions when docking or during the intro the Blue Danube Waltz is played as a nod to 2001: A Space Odyssey.

 - Stills of the game were displayed in the music video for 'Pump Up The Volume' by MARRS.